Mohamed-M-Meth/aws-dr-audit/README.md

 Cloud regions fail. emerging-market AWS regions carry concentrated infrastructure risk.
 Organizations that haven't implemented cross-region DR are one outage away from catastrophic data loss.

 `aws-dr-audit` is 100% free and open-source.
-It tells you exactly where your DR posture is broken, before AWS breaks it for you.
+It tells you exactly where your DR posture is broken

 ## Checks